Millions of people around the globe have more than one nationality for one reason or another, and footballers are of course no different.

 — Sky Sports News (@SkySportsNews) September 11, 2019

-After several months of considerations over his future, Rice eventually informed Ireland of his desire to represent England, with FIFA confirming the move in March 2019.
+After several months of consideration over his future, Rice eventually informed Ireland of his desire to represent England, with FIFA confirming the move in March 2019.

-He would quickly make his debut for Gareth Southgate’s emerging side against Czech Republic at Wembley, and has since gone on to establish himself in the side earning five senior caps.
+He would quickly make his debut for Gareth Southgate’s emerging side against Czech Republic at Wembley and has since gone on to establish himself in the side, earning 15 senior caps.